stashed/docs/docs/addons/redis/overview/index.md

 # How Stash Backups & Restores Redis Database

-Stash 0.9.0+ supports backup and restore operation of many databases.
+Stash `{{ .version }}` supports backup and restore operation of many databases.
 This guide will give you an overview of how Redis database backup and restore process works in Stash.

 ## Logical Backup

-Stash supports taking [logical backup](https://redis.com/kb/en/backup-and-restore-overview/#logical-vs-physical-backups) of Redis databases using [mysqldump](https://redis.com/kb/en/mysqldump/).
+Stash supports taking logical backup of Redis databases using [redis-dump-go](https://github.com/yannh/redis-dump-go).
 It is the most flexible way to perform a backup and restore, and a good choice when the data size is relatively small.

 ### How Logical Backup Works